pablodecm/paper-inferno/paper/paper.md

-    for each of the inference benchmarks considered using a cross-entropy trained neural network model, a INFERNO model customised for each problem, the optimal classifier $t_B(\boldsymbol{x} | r = 0.0, \lambda = 3.0)$ from Eq.~\ref{eq:opt_clf} and the likelihood based results using the analytical probability density function from Eq.~\ref{eq:mixture_alt}
+    for each of the inference benchmarks considered using a cross-entropy trained neural network model, a INFERNO model customised for each problem, the optimal classifier $t_B(\boldsymbol{x} | r = 0.0, \lambda = 3.0)$ from Eq.~\ref{eq:opt_clf} and the analytical likelihood.
-    at the parameter values used for training.
-The last two rows would not be available in a likelihood-free setting.
     The results
-    for INFERNO matching each problem are shown with bold characters.}
+    for INFERNO matching each problem are shown in bold.}
   \label{tab:results_table}
   \centering
   \footnotesize
   \input{table.tex}
 \end{table}

-This synthetic example demonstrates that the direct optimisation of inference-aware losses as those described in the [@Sec:method] is effective.
-The summary statistics
-learnt accounting for the effect of nuisance parameters compare very favourably to those obtained by using a classification proxy to approximate the likelihood ratio.
-Of course, more experiments are needed to benchmark the usefulness of this technique for real-world inference problems as those found in high-energy Physics analyses at the LHC.

 # Conclusions

-Classification-based summary statistics for mixture models often suffer from the need of specifying a fixed model of the data, thus neglecting the effect of nuisance parameters in the learning process.
-The effect of nuisance parameters is only considered downstream of the learning phase, resulting in sub-optimal inference on the parameters of interest.

 In this work we have described a new approach for building non-linear summary statistics for likelihood-free inference that directly minimises the expected variance of the parameters of interest, which is considerably more effective than the use of classification surrogates when nuisance parameters are present.

-The results obtained for the synthetic experiment considered clearly demonstrate that machine learning techniques, in particular neural networks, can be adapted for learning summary statistics that match the particularities of the inference problem  at hand, greatly increasing the information available for subsequent inference.
 The application of INFERNO to non-synthetic examples where nuisance parameters are relevant, such as the systematic-extended Higgs dataset [@estrade2017adversarial], are left for future studies.

-Furthermore, the technique presented can be applied to arbitrary likelihood-free problems as long as the effect of parameters over the simulated data can be implemented as a differentiable transformations.
-As a possible extension, alternative non-parametric density estimation techniques such as kernel density could very well be used in place Poisson count models.

 # Acknowledgments {.unnumbered}